-“Eric Hofbauer has become a significant force in Boston’s improvised-music scene,” declares Stereophile’s David R. Adler, “His aesthetic evokes old blues, Americana, Tin Pan Alley, bebop, and further frontiers.
-There’s a rule-breaking spirit but also an impeccable rigor, a foundation of sheer chops and knowledge, that put Hofbauer in the top tier of guitarists.”
+“Eric Hofbauer has become a significant force in Boston’s improvised-music scene,” declares Stereophile’s David R. Adler.
+“His aesthetic evokes old blues, Americana, Tin Pan Alley, bebop, and further frontiers.
+There’s a rule-breaking spirit but also an impeccable rigor, a foundation of sheer chops and knowledge, that put Hofbauer in the top tier of guitarists,” he writes.

-Hofbauer has been an integral member of Boston’s jazz scene as a musician, bandleader, organizer and educator for the past fifteen years.
-Where he has performed and recorded alongside such notable collaborators as Han Bennink, Roy Campbell, Jr., John Tchicai, Garrison Fewell, Cecil McBee, Steve Swell and Matt Wilson.
+Hofbauer has been an integral member of Boston’s jazz scene as a musician, bandleader, organizer and educator for the past twenty years.
+He has performed and recorded alongside such notable collaborators as Han Bennink, Roy Campbell, Jr., John Tchicai, Garrison Fewell, Cecil McBee, Steve Swell and Matt Wilson.

 Hofbauer is perhaps best known for his solo guitar work featured in a trilogy of solo guitar recordings (American Vanity, American Fear and American Grace).
-Of the trilogy, Andrew Gilbert of The Boston Globe writes, “No other guitarist in jazz has developed a solo approach as rigorous, evocative, and thoughtful as Hofbauer”.
+Of the trilogy, Andrew Gilbert of The Boston Globe writes, “No other guitarist in jazz has developed a solo approach as rigorous, evocative, and thoughtful as Hofbauer.
+His most recent solo album, 2016’s Ghost Frets, was inspired by his friendship and creative collaborations (including their critically acclaimed release The Lady of Khartoum, CNM010) with Garrison Fewell, the Boston-based guitarist, author, and jazz educator who passed away in 2015.

-Hofbauer teaches jazz composition, guitar, and jazz history at Emerson College and the University of Rhode Island.
+Hofbauer received a Master’s degree from New England Conservatory and a Bachelor’s degree from Oberlin Conservatory.
+He directs the big band and combos at Clark University, where he also teaches jazz theory and history.
+Hofbauer lectures on jazz history at Emerson College, and has for the past 19 years.
+He has also been visiting professor at Wellesley College and the University of Rhode Island.
 In 2009, he was honored with the Massachusetts Cultural Council Artist Fellowship in Music Composition.

 On Redoubtblog.com in March 2013.
 Interview by Wade Tilton about solo guitar concepts, themes in the American Trilogy and the release of American Grace.